VirtoCommerce/vc-docs/platform/user-guide/docs/integrations/builder-io/getting-started.md

 1. Click **OK**.

-The link to Builder.io appears in the applications menu:
+Click on the link to start using Builder.io:

 ![Builder.io link](media/builder-io-link.png)